-The Collaboration Award recognises the importance of effective relationships and collaborations, within and across sectors and disciplines, in finding new opportunities to tackle difficult issues.
+The Collaboration Award recognises the importance of effective relationships and collaborations within and across disciplines to tackle difficult issues.

-We are experiencing a move away from traditional NGO/donor links and "aid chains" to relationships across sectors and disciplines.
+We are experiencing a move from traditional NGO/donor links and "aid chains" to relationships that cut across sectors and disciplines.
 This award focuses on emerging collaborations to highlight what is working and what is possible.
-It encourages stories of successful projects that demonstrate effective and even unexpected collaborations.
+We're looking for successful projects that demonstrate effective and sustaiable collaborations.

 Are you collaborating?